What to do if…

 Important note

-This is general information, not legal advice.
-Laws and employer obligations vary by state, your employment status, and the size/type of layoff.
+This is general information, not legal, medical, financial, therapeutic, or other professional advice.
+Employment rights and employer obligations vary by state, employment status, employer size, benefits plan, contract terms, and the details of any layoff.

 Additional Resources